Remote Desktop Sharing

-With multiple site support, ManageEngine ServiceDesk Plus has emerged as a globally supported IT helpdesk software, effectively resolving issues raised from various locations.
+With multi site support, ManageEngine ServiceDesk Plus - MSP has emerged as a globally supported IT helpdesk software, effectively resolving issues raised from various locations.
 Sometimes, there may be issues that require technicians to access machines in remote location say, a SAP related issue in New York requires immediate attention and your support team is located in California.
-Likewise, when a request is raised via phone call, it would be great if the technician can access the requester's machine from his desk to resolve the issue instantly.
+Likewise, when a request is raised via phone call, it would be great if the technician can access the requesters machine from his desk to resolve the issue instantly.

-That is where Remote Desktop Sharing comes into play!
-Instead of launching a whole bunch of different software to access remote machines, ServiceDesk Plus Remote Desktop Sharing helps you to access all your scanned workstations and resolve issue in no time!
+That is where Remote Desktop Sharing comes into play !
+Instead of launching a whole bunch of different softwares to access remote machines, ServiceDesk Plus - MSP Remote Desktop Sharing helps you to access all your scanned workstations and resolve issue in no time !

 Browsers compatible for accessing remote desktop